 So I’ve transitioned to knitting blankets, washcloths and the like….they don’t go out of style, you can’t really outgrow them AND they are so much easier to knit than a sweater.

 And this knit baby blanket couldn’t be going to a better home.
-Kate’s mentor and her husband are from Italy, only in the US a short time while she works on her PhD, so they really don’t have friends and family nearby.
+Kate’s mentor and her husband are from Italy, only in the US for a short time while she works on her Ph.D., so they really don’t have friends and family nearby.

 When they return back to Italy, the idea that they’ll take a little token of love from the US with them just warms my soul.

-Kate and I deliberated over a slew of knit baby blanket patterns and ultimately decided on a Cloverleaf Eyelet Stitch for the body of the blanket.
-I was pushing for that since I knew I could add a clover border to the blanket as well…and let’s just admit that a cute border is the icing on the cake…the cherry on top of your sundae…you get the idea.
+Kate and I deliberated over a slew of knit baby blanket patterns and ultimately decided on a Cloverleaf Eyelet Stitch for the body of this simple baby blanket.
+I was pushing for that since I knew I could add a clover border to the afghan pattern as well…and let’s just admit that a cute border is the icing on the cake…the cherry on top of your sundae…you get the idea.
 Yup, the combination of knit & crochet is always a plus for me.

 Some of these are affiliate links and I will earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

 This is not a hard pattern and while maybe not best for a first-time knitter, could easily be knit by advanced beginner knitters familiar with the stitches used, as indicated below.

 To make this a smaller or larger blanket, pop over to How to Resize a Knit Blanket, Throw or Washcloth.

 Gauge: 5 stitches and 7 rows to the inch on size 6 needles using Berocco Modern Cotton, worsted weight